ldalrymple1/project-04/README.md

 ## Planning

-In order to plan my backend models I drew a relationship diagram:

-IMG DIAGRAM

-I also did some rough wireframes as to how I wanted my product to look.
+In order to plan my backend models I drew a relationship diagram and I also did some rough wireframes as to how I wanted my product to look.

-IMG WIREFRAMES

 I learnt from previous projects the importance of planning therefore used Trello to organise and set myself daily goals.